 Today’s CFO in the consolidation and closing process

-Reliability of information
+1. Reliability of information

-1) 52% of CFOs consider that the decisions they make are not based on reliable information.
+- Inaccurate data.
+In fact, 52% of CFOs consider that the decisions they make are not based on reliable information.

-4) Disconnect between budgets and reality
+- Disconnect between budgets and reality.

-1) Accuracy of information
+- Accuracy of information.

-3) Data from too many disconnected systems
+- Data from too many disconnected systems.

 The daily life of CFOs

 On the one hand, there is the risk of error.
-And, on the other hand, the data obsolescence for decision-making, due to the time gap between the data extraction and the final reporting.
+And, on the other hand, the data obsolescence for decision-making.
+The reason?
+The time gap between the data extraction and the final reporting.

 The 5 best practices to adopt

-Formalizing processes and allocating the right resources
+1. Formalizing processes and allocating the right resources

 The process-based approach is essential for finance departments and contributes to improving the company’s economic situation.
 In order to automate these financial processes, it is first necessary to define its operations.

-1) Determine the source data needed to produce the financial statements.
+- Determine the source data needed to produce the financial statements.

-2) Assigning deadlines to each task.
+- Assigning deadlines to each task.

-3) Facilitating relations with operational staff for faster and more reliable provision of information.
+- Facilitating relations with operational staff for faster and more reliable provision of information.

 The finance department must take actions internally to make perfect matches between the expertise of each person and the assignment of tasks.
 Finally, the Finance Department can outsource to better secure and control its infrastructure and regulatory management.

-Automate operations and controls
+2. Automate operations and controls

-- Automatic calculation of the consolidation perimeter
+- Automatic calculation of the consolidation perimeter.

-- Automatic import of social and intra-group data
+- Automatic import of social and intra-group data.

-- Define repetitive processes
+- Define repetitive processes.

-- Eliminate manual restatements
+- Eliminate manual restatements.

-- Implement controls automatically (closing and consolidation)
+- Implement controls automatically (closing and consolidation).

-- Automatically produce mandatory statements for the annual report
+- Automatically produce mandatory statements for the annual report.

-Dematerialize the process
+3. Dematerialize the process

 For the consolidation and closing process, dematerialization concerns in particular the supports such as receipts, controls, files and reports.

-Moving to a continuous close
+4. Moving to a continuous close

 The objective of a continuous closing is to have the possibility of smoothing the work over the year.
 This way of doing things makes it possible to focus on certain accounts every month, to define the granularity of the controls and their frequencies, to justify and document the revision progressively and to be able to build up the annual closing file over the whole period.
 This flexibility saves time and eliminates the usual bottleneck.

-Giving more time to analysis and communication
+5. Giving more time to analysis and communication

 The general objective of all the best practices is to give financial managers more time for analysis and communication.